 In this post, we will walk you through a simple formula for “New Hire Value” that will become your BFF in assessing and presenting the value of various profit-generating hires.

-“New Hire Value” is the total dollar value of additional profit that will be generated by the business as a result of the addition of a new employee over that employee’s tenure with the company.
+“New Hire Value” is the total value in dollars that will be generated by the business as a result of the addition of a new employee over that employee’s tenure with the company.
 In other words, if I hire and retain this person, what value will he or she bring to the organization?
+Or what is my “return” if I invest today in a new employee?

-The formula for “New Hire Value” in its most basic form is the difference between how much profit is generated by the employee annually for the company minus the cost to employ that individual all multiplied by the number of years that the employee is with the company.
+The formula for “New Hire Value” in its most basic form is the difference between how much profit is generated by the employee annually minus the cost to employ that individual annually all multiplied by the number of years that the employee is with your business.

-To calculate “New Hire Value” we combine five simple variables.
-These variables are:
+To calculate “New Hire Value” we combine five simple inputs.
+These inputs are:

 The first question we want to answer is: “If I add this new employee, how much new revenue will my company be able to add to the business?”

-To identify a rough estimate of the additional revenue achievable with a new hire, there are a few approaches:
+To identify a rough estimate of the annual revenue achievable with a new hire, there are a few approaches:

 The second question that we are looking to answer is: “If my employee generates this amount of revenue per year, how much of it does the company get to keep?”